Serving all of Canada. Book a consultation with us.

 Back Pain and Long-term Disability

 When back pain becomes chronic and significantly impairs a person’s ability to perform essential job duties for an extended period, applying for LTD benefits may be necessary.
-LTD benefits can provide financial support and access to healthcare resources for individuals unable to work due to their back pain condition.
+LTD benefits can provide financial support and access to healthcare resources for individuals unable to work due to their back pain.
 However, securing these benefits can be challenging due to stringent criteria, documentation requirements, and potential disputes with insurance providers.

 Can My Back Pain Long-term Disability Benefits Be Denied?